Tax As Instrument Of Social & Economic Policy

 To take this seminar, students should have taken Taxation Law and should be prepared to work in groups.
 Relevant corporate tax materials will be covered in this seminar so that students who have not taken the corporate tax course would be able to fully participate in the learning process.
 A detailed course outline and written guidance for each module of the class will be provided in advance.

 Consumption taxation is the most important source of tax revenue worldwide after income taxation.
-Still, although the latter is comprehensively studied in basic tax law courses across the country, law schools often provide limited opportunity for students to discuss and learn about the economic, political and legal complexities of consumption taxation.
-Many economists favour consumption taxation due to its neutrality on economic actors.
-Consumption taxes are also considered to provide a more efficient instrument for controlling the economy in the interests of economic stability than income taxes.
-Nonetheless, the implementation of consumption taxes raises relevant questions about equity and distributive justice due to its potential regressivity.
+While income tax is comprehensively studied in basic tax law courses across the country, law schools often provide limited opportunities for students to explore the economic, political, and legal complexities of consumption taxation.
+Many economists favour consumption taxation due to its neutrality towards economic actors.
+Consumption taxes are also considered more efficient for controlling the economy in the interests of economic stability compared to income taxes.
+Nonetheless, the implementation of consumption taxation raises pertinent questions about equity and distributive justice due to its potential regressivity.

-This seminar examines the nature and the application of consumption taxation in Canada.
+This seminar examines the nature and application of consumption tax law in Canada and explores common principles of consumption taxes in other jurisdictions.
 It discusses fundamental issues such as consumption versus income as a basis for taxation, overviews its underlying principles and policies, and analyzes the Canadian rules under the Excise Tax Act.
-It also covers important challenges with respect to the design of consumption taxes, such as regressivity, e-commerce, fraud, and financial services.
 Students will learn why consumption is taxed, the different forms of consumption taxes, the key principles of modern consumption tax systems, and how those principles are operationalized in the Canadian tax system.
-In addition, students will learn how to problem solve by applying normative concepts together with the basic technical rules.
-This seminar focuses on Canadian consumption taxation but will also explore some common principles of consumption taxes in other jurisdictions.
-The seminar will help students develop important legal skills, such as statutory interpretation, analytical thinking, comparative legal research, problem-solving and writing.
+Additionally, students will learn problem-solving by applying normative concepts together with basic technical rules.
+The seminar will help students develop important legal skills, such as statutory interpretation, analytical thinking, problem-solving, and writing.
 Taxation Law is not a prerequisite.

 Taxation Law is the foundational course in tax.
 It is one of the highly recommended courses for